arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 To aim for  a grade higher than C:

 Present and discuss your project with a teacher or Teaching Assistant no later than three weeks after the course starts.
 Discussions take place during lab sessions.

+## Grades distributions:

+**Grade F.**

+A Grade F requires a retaking of the course and could look like this:

+- Incomplete lab sessions 0-4: Significant portions of the labs 0-4 are incomplete or missing.
+- Fail to Pass oral exam.

+**Grade E.**

+- Complete the labs 0-4: Finish most parts of these labs, though some minor aspects may be incomplete.
+- Pass oral exam.

+**Grade C.**
+- Complete the labs 0-4: Finish all parts of these labs.
+- Pass oral exam.